When you first log in to the U-M Dropbox domain, you may be asked to accept one of the agreements below:

 Create a subfolder in the Team Folder and add the external users individually at the level.

 It depends.
 If you invited the user via Dropbox sharing to view the file/folder, they will be asked to create a Dropbox account before viewing.
-If you do not explicitly invite the user via Dropbox sharing and only share the shared link, they will not need to create a Dropbox account to view it.
-Refer to Share Dropbox Files Using Shared Links for more information.
+If you do not explicitly invite the user via Dropbox sharing and only share the link, they will not needa Dropbox account to view it.
+Refer to Dropbox: Share Files/Folders Using Shared Linksfor more information.

 Yes.
 Anyone who has access to the folder can view who it is shared with and their permission levels.